mabuckjr/stock-analysis/README.md

     MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)
   End Sub
   ```
- This code worked well, but looped through the data multiple times, causing processing time to be upwards of .5 seconds when I ran it:
+ This code acheived what it was supposed to, but looped through the data multiple times, causing processing time to be upwards of .5 seconds when I ran it:

 [2017 Stock Analysis: 1st Method](https://github.com/mabuckjr/stock-analysis/blob/main/Resources/VBA_Challenge_OLD_2017.PNG)